 For me, that means slowing down, ditching the lists, and finding new and simple ways to enjoy the holidays, without the added stress.
 Here’s my plan:

 - Embrace the idea that less is more.
 Let go of the idea of a “perfect” holiday.
 You don’t need to send hand calligraphed cards to each one of your Facebook friends, your house doesn’t need to be lit up like the Griswolds’, and you don’t need to make the stuffing from scratch.
-(Seriously, everyone loves the boxed stuff.)
+(Seriously, who doesn’t love the boxed stuff?)
 Resist the cultural pressure to go bigger and better every year.
-Oftentimes, it’s the simplest traditions that bring the most joy and are the ones that your family will remember most.
+(If that means taking a news or social media break, give it a try and see how you feel.)
+If this year has taught us anything, it’s that the simplest traditions bring the most joy and are the ones that your family will remember most.

 - Carve out time to decompress.
 Feeling overwhelmed?
 Squeeze in some downtime so you can recharge.
-You’ll feel better and enjoy time with the family that much more if you’ve had some alone time.
-If you are visiting family or having family staying with you, take advantage of the extra hands to delegate tasks (or babysitting) and volunteer to run to the grocery store (so you can visit your favorite coffee shop while you’re out), offer to take the dog for a walk, or duck out for a yoga or meditation class while everyone’s watching football.
+You’ll feel better and enjoy time with the family that much more if you’ve had some time to yourself.
+If you’re juggling too much — work, remote schooling, parenting young children — free time can be hard to come by.
+But you may just need to get creative.
+Volunteer to run to the grocery store (and grab coffee from your favorite coffee shop while you’re out), take the dog for a walk while you listen to a podcast, or throw on a movie for the kids while you try a virtual yoga or meditation class.